 All confidential records in regard to staff, volunteers and clients should stay within a Life premises.
 In certain cases, it may be necessary for staff to take off site.
-Necessary action should be taken to safeguard any confidential documents e.g coded lock box.
-Discuss this issue with your line manager.
+Necessary action should be taken to safeguard any confidential documents e.g. coded lock box.
+If necessary, please discuss further with your line manager.